InitialDLab/Simba/web-interface/README.md

 * import the lib directory

-> You need to import the lib directory of the sparkspatial-distribution package to the project.
+> You need to import the lib directory of the simba-distribution package to the project.

-Finally, genenerate the SparkHttpPost.jar file in the directory `/path/to/sparkspatialweb/java/SparkHttpPost/out/artifacts/SparkHttpPost_jar/`.
+Finally, genenerate the SparkHttpPost.jar file in the directory `/path/to/simba_web/java/SparkHttpPost/out/artifacts/SparkHttpPost_jar/`.

 ### Run
-* you need to run the spark spatial cluster and your web server (such as Nginx, Apache) firstly.
+* you need to run the Simba cluster and your web server (such as Nginx, Apache) firstly.

 * run the java server

-> You can copy the jar file to the `/path/to/sparkspatial/` directory.
+> You can copy the jar file to the `/path/to/simba/` directory.
 Then get into the directory and execute the jar file in the command line

 > ```
 > $ java -jar SparkHttpPost.jar